lanagasparyan/Capstone-Travel-APP/README.md

 Following sections have been added:

 - Add end date and display length of trip.
+Added countdown function to display length of the trip using start and end date of the trip.

 - Pull in an image for the country from Pixabay API when the entered location brings up no results (good for obscure localities).

+- Allow user to Print their trip and/or export to PDF.
+Created Printer-friendly Pages with CSS.
+Added button to print the page.